Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 260 Core 216 is 14% faster than the GeForce GTX 550 Ti in general, due to its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 260 Core 216 should in theory be a bit better than the GeForce GTX 550 Ti in general. (explain)

-Texel RateThe GeForce GTX 260 Core 216 should be quite a bit (approximately 44%) more effective at anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 260 Core 216 will be much (about 44%) more effective at anisotropic filtering than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison